Hampus220S/stocks/NOTES.md

 - don't change item border color on exit or enter, set color in item_window_render
 - take new screenshots
 - fix stocks_window_enter or remove it (fix switching from chart back to either search or list item)
-- align '=' in stocks.c
 - fix: search text disappears when it is too long to print (tui_text_render h -> 0)
 - add init event to tui
-- create tui_window_grid_square_modify, if bg color is _NONE, use old bg color

 ## Duplicate
 - tui_..._window_..._search (only tui_window_t** windows and size_t count is needed)